-- 4. For the workloads you want to block traffic, move them into the Selective Enforcement state. - See Place a Workload in Selective Enforcement State [156] for information. - 5.
-Create an Enforcement Boundary that specifies the labels or IP lists (any IP range or subnet) to identify which workloads will be impacted by the boundary.
+4. For the workloads you want to block traffic, move them into the Selective Enforcement state.

+See Place a Workload in Selective Enforcement State [146] for information.

+5. Create an Enforcement Boundary that specifies the labels or IP lists (any IP range or subnet) to identify which workloads will be impacted by the boundary.
 Additionally, the boundary specifies specific services (or all services) to block traffic for.
+See Add an Enforcement Boundary [146] for information.